DrewZN/ibanag_dictionary_app/README.md

 ## Other Tools
 - PostgreSQL - Database
-- PostgREST - REST API for my Database
+- PostgREST - REST API for My Database

 Sources for translations used in the dictionary will be listed in a "Sources" screen.